FStarLang/FStar/INSTALL.md

     - On Arch

             $ pacman -S mono
-            $ aura -A fsharp msbuild-bin
+            $ aura -A fsharp msbuild-stable

     - For other Linux distributions check out these links:
       - http://www.mono-project.com/download/#download-lin